UVADS/jlab-hpc-containers/README.md

 Note that we have to include the `--bind $HOME/local/pytorch-2.9.1:$HOME/.local` argument in order for this to work.

-If the jkrollout/jkrollout2 command is not available, you can create the kernel manually following these steps:
+Next we'll manually create the kernel following these steps:

-First we'll set up a new directory inside our home directory.

 ```bash
 KERNEL_DIR="~/.local/share/jupyter/kernels/pytorch-2.9.1"